pour68/html-tutorials/Readme.md

 Note:

-- class used to select multiple elements in html document.
+- class used to select multiple elements in html document
-- id used to select single element in html document.
+- id used to select single element in html document
-- id can be used to create bookmark in html document by the help of url fragment.
+- id can be used to create bookmark in html document by the help of url fragment

 ## Anchor element